AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="xapi_state"></a>
 #10.0 xAPI State Data Model

-Prior to launching a learning activity, the LMS MUST create a document in the State API record in the LRS.
+Prior to launching an AU, the LMS MUST create a document in the State API record in the LRS.
 This MUST be a JSON document as defined in this section with a document name (stateId) of "LMS.LaunchData".
 The LMS MUST only create one State document for the combination of activityId, agent, registration, and stateId.

 An example of the JSON document is shown below.